 - Realistic goals and expectations

 At surgery, Dr. Parva will mark your skin in the pre-operative holding area.
 There are various factors that determine what breast reduction technique may be best suited for you.
 Dr. Parva will individualize your plan based on your particular breast size, breast asymmetry concerns, any previous scars, etc. The excess breast tissue is removed, the nipple position elevated and the breast reshaped.
 Adjustments are made to achieve the closest balance and symmetry between both breasts.
 Although various techniques exist, every effort is made to minimize the incision and thus the final scar.
-However, the final scars are typically around the nipple region, extending down to the crease and within the crease under the breast.
+The eventual surgical scar is typically made around the nipple region, extending down to the crease and within the crease under the breast.
 A drain is placed behind the breast to reduce potential fluid build-up during the recovery period.
 The surgery may be performed with an overnight stay at the hospital, or more often as an outpatient.
 Typical surgery times are about 3 hours.
 A supportive bra is placed before leaving the operating room.

 - Initial healing takes 5 to 10 days.